davanstrien/Computer-Vision-for-the-Humanities-an-introduction-to-deep-learning-for-image-classification/README.md

 This repository contains alternative setup instructions for a forthcoming Programming Historian lesson 'Computer Vision for the Humanities: an introduction to deep learning for image classification'.

 The recommended approach for working with this lesson is through the Kaggle or Google Colab notebook.
-You can also find alternative setup instructions [here](alternative-setup.md), please note that we won't be able to give full support for this.

 ## Data